AlirezaHadian/DnsChanger/README.md

 # 🌐 DNS Changer

-**A modern Windows desktop utility for switching DNS servers instantly — with automatic connection diagnostics.**
+**A modern Windows desktop utility for switching DNS servers instantly — with automatic connection diagnostics, live speed testing, and Wi-Fi management.**

 Built with WPF, .NET 8, SQLite, and a clean layered architecture.